medusajs/medusa/docs/content/advanced/backend/endpoints/add-storefront.md

 import { projectConfig } from "../../medusa-config"
 ```

-Then, create an object that will hold the CORS configurations:
+Then, create an object that will hold the Cross-Origin Resource Sharing (CORS) configurations:

 ```js
 const corsOptions = {